1 888 370 6765

 7. Take several shots, every time.
 Get in the habit of taking several shots for every photo.
 Refocus the lens, adjust the position of your phone, and zoom in or out slightly each time.
 This gives you a better chance at getting that “perfect” shot.

 8. For image quality, prioritize photos over videos.
 Some people prefer filming videos and then using video stills as photos.
 However, since smartphone cameras’ video quality is often much lower than their photo quality, opt to capture individual photos instead.
+An expert tip: tap and hold the shutter button to repeatedly capture many photos in in the same second, which is useful for photographing moving subjects.

 Save Battery Power

 • Keep your phone up to date.
-Software updates help everything run efficiently, reducing energy consumption overall (and sometimes, updates contain battery performance enhancements).
+Software updates help everything run efficiently, reducing energy consumption overall (and sometimes, updates also contain battery performance enhancements).

 • Activate Battery Saver Mode, Adaptive Battery, and/or Low Power Mode.
 These settings help limit power consumption by reducing background activity and limiting screen brightness.